Upskilling 2020: The Enterprise DevOps Skills Report from DevOps Institute

 - DevOps is everyone’s job (DevOps Collaboration Model)

 - DevOps Tools Team (DevOps Team is responsible for tooling required)

-Again, from my experience, I see the third model of DevOps Tools Team as the most popular.
-Being driven by technology teams, this seems to be the closest to heart and the easiest to implement.
+Again, from my experience, I see the third model of the DevOps Tools Team as the most popular.
+This seems to be the closest to heart and the easiest to implement.
 This is further pushed by the product vendors, who try to give a feeling that using their tool will make the organization implement DevOps and get the benefits expected.
 Nothing is more untrue than this and thus the prediction of Gartner that “By 2023, 90% of the DevOps Initiatives will fail” will be achieved.
-DevOps is much wider and deeper than just tooling and needs organizational wide change with significant support from top management.
+DevOps is much wider and deeper than just tooling and needs organizational-wide change with significant support from top management.
 There is no shortcut.
 The underlying organizational structure, the culture and the mindset of people all have to change to incorporate the software engineering way of doing things.